kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

+* Post a Research Diary entry on the Moodle Forum.
+See the Moodle for the format of this diary entry.
+Then post a constructive comment on at least one other student's post.
+(Entry by Tuesday Morning, Comment by Thursday)
+* Consider posting your prospectus on the Moodle Forum.
+You are asked to write at least one constructive suggestion on a fellow student's shared prospectus.
 * Please continue your work on the Long Essay.
 Our reading is relatively light this week for the last time so make your big push this week.
 The reading is not light next week so this is the week to get that first draft done!
 * Choose 2-3 quotations from Mao's red book that we have assigned this week and be ready to say something about what you think is telling about the quote, problematic, or ironic